aditamairham66/lara-model/README.md

 # LARAVEL MODEL
-A package to implement repository pattern for laravel models. only for mysql
+A package to implement repository pattern for laravel models.

 ### Install Command
 ```php